argoproj/argo-events/docs/setup/gitlab.md

 ## Setup

 1. Create an API token if you don't have one.
-Follow [instructions](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to create a new GitHub API Token.
+Follow [instructions](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to create a new GitLab API Token.
    Grant it the `api` permissions.

 2. Base64 encode your api token key,